hendri54/ModelParams/docs/src/index.md

 1. [`Deviation`](@ref) is the default type.
 It holds `Array`s of `Float64`s of any dimension.
 2. [`ScalarDeviation`](@ref) holds scalar moments.
 3. [`RegressionDeviation`](@ref) handles the case where the target moments are represented by regression coefficients and their standard errors.
-4. [`PenaltyDeviation`](@ref)s are zero until the model values get out of bounds.
+4. [`BoundsDeviation`](@ref)s are zero until the model values get out of bounds.
 These are useful for preventing numerical optimizers from trying "crazy" parameter values.

 ## [`ChangeTable`](@ref)